What hiring managers actually look for

 Key skills to include

-These are the most requested skills in call center job postings in 2026.
-Select the ones that reflect your real experience and align with the role you are targeting.
+These are the most requested ATS keywords in call center job postings in 2026.
+Select the ones that reflect your real experience and align with the role you are targeting, and match the posting's wording exactly.

 Tip: If the job posting says 'Genesys Cloud CX experience required,' write exactly that on your resume.
 Do not abbreviate to 'Genesys' or generalize to 'cloud contact center.'
 ATS keyword matching is literal and specific.